 Upcoming Meeting & Draft Now Online

-The April 1, 2020 Planning Commission meeting to review the Draft Working Waterfront Overlay District is postponed until further notice.
+The Planning Commission will hold a meeting on June 3, 2020 to review the Draft Working Waterfront Overlay District

 Review the drafts below:

 A Powerpoint presentation summarizing the draft can be accessed here.

 The development of the draft WWOD was based in part on a number of community outreach activities.
 Stakeholder focus groups with water-dependent and water-related businesses were held.
 In addition, internal Working Waterfront Steering Committee meetings with members comprised of County staff as well as members of the County Council, Planning Commission, Board of Appeals, Public Works Advisory Board and Maryland Critical Area Commission staff; public meetings, and an on-line community survey were conducted.

 An overlay zoning district is a special zoning district that is placed over an existing base zoning district (such as Village Mixed or Limited Commercial) which identifies special provisions in addition, or as an alternative, to those in the underlying base zone.
 Regulations are included in the overlay zoning district to protect specific resources (such as historic structures) or to provide incentives within targeted areas to achieve certain County objectives.
 They also offer an effective way to implement community-specific plans while maintaining common base district regulations, The mapping of a property or properties with an overlay zoning district can only occur by legislative action of the County Council following procedures contained in Chapter 190 of the Talbot County Code (Section 190-55).